ahmedakef/gotutor/README.md

 ## Limitations

 Currently, the project has limitations when dealing with multiple goroutines.
 When executing one goroutine with `next` or `step`, all goroutines make progress, making it impossible to capture the state in other goroutines.
 This issue is tracked in [Delve Issue #1529](https://github.com/go-delve/delve/issues/1529).

 ## Usage
-the commands follows `dlv` cli terminology
+the commands follow `dlv` cli terminology

 ### exec
 ```